How To Stop New Tattoos Cracking and Drying Out

-If your tattoo has begun to crack, or if you’re worried about it beginning to crack in the future, then it’s best to start applying a good skin-sensitive fragrance free cream or tattoo lotion onto the area 2-3 times a day.
+If your tattoo has begun to crack, or if you’re worried about it beginning to crack in the future, it’s best to start applying a good skin-sensitive and fragrance-free cream or tattoo lotion onto the area 2-3 times a day.

-Always ensure that you apply the lotion/product after cleaning your tattoo, as warm water can dry the area out even more.
+Always ensure you apply the lotion after cleaning your tattoo, as warm water can dry the area out even more.

-You will only want to rub a very thin layer of lotion over the area to ensure that you don’t suffocate the healing skin by staving it of oxygen and air.
+You will only want to rub a very thin layer of lotion over the area to ensure you don’t suffocate the healing skin by starving it of oxygen.

-Applying too much lotion can also cause something called tattoo bubbling - especially if you apply large amounts of lotion to your cracked tattoo before it is completely dried after washing it.
+Applying too much lotion can also cause something called tattoo bubbling; especially if you apply large amounts of lotion to your cracked tattoo before it is completely dry after washing it.

-By making sure you continue to wipe away any oozing blood/ink/plasma within these first few days, you're preventing any large buildups which could otherwise eventually form into thick scabs.
+By making sure you continue to wipe away any oozing blood/ink/plasma within these first few days, you’ll be helping to prevent any large buildups which could otherwise eventually form into thick scabs.

-As you can see, tattoo scabs that get so dry that they begin to crack is definitely not desirable, and is something that you should definitely try to prevent.
+Tattoo scabs that get so dry they begin to crack is definitely not desirable and is something you should try to prevent.

-Scabs that fail to get enough hydration and therefore begin to crack can potentially open up and begin to bleed and pull away prematurely, which often causes appearance issues with your tattoo even after it has healed.
+Scabs that fail to get enough hydration and therefore begin to crack can potentially open up and begin to bleed and pull away prematurely, which often results in appearance issues, even after the tattoo has fully healed.